manuelstofer/json-pointer/Readme.md

 pointer.set(obj, '/example/bla', 'hello');
 ```

 ### .remove(object, pointer)

-Removes an attribute of object referenced by pointer.
+Removes an attribute of object or an item from array referenced by pointer.
+**Note**: Since `v0.6.0` this function handles arrays differently, see #23.
+In order to have previous behaviour you can simply replace `remove` with `delete`.

 ```Javascript
 var obj = {